Personalized Direct Mail Retargeting: Driving High Conversions

 To do that, you need to know:

-● Who the prospective customer is
+● Identify the prospective customer

-● What they want at that moment
+● Understand what they need at that moment

 For example, some of our most effective client campaigns target people who are moving.